 You can start with freelancing sites like Upwork, which will give you an idea of the types of projects out there, thereby aiding you in refining the skills you can offer.

 Other job listings include Freelancer, Guru, PeoplePerHour, ProBlogger’s job board, and Freelance Writing Gigs’ job listings.
 Frankie also has a post about her tips for submitting job applications on these boards.
 Where to submit?
 See Susan Shain’s Where to Pitch for that one.
 And finally a piece on productivity as a ‘mobile freelance writer’.

-General Resources for Writing and Freelancing:
+General resources for writing and freelancing

 - The Globe Trotter Girls list more useful freelancing sites and resources here.